-- Speed, level and depth controllers give you access to a large range of sounds.
+- Speed, level and depth controllers give you access to a broad range of sounds.

 - Includes true bypass, so won’t interfere with your signal when it’s not in use.

-- There’s no expression pedal or option to plug one in.
+- No expression pedal or option to plug one in.

 - It doesn’t come with a power adapter.